Ask Slashdot: Which Is the Safest Router? - Slashdot

 They are not cheap by any means, but you can a short stack of a Router (MX series security appliance, MX64 was given when I took the class,) POE 8-port switch, and Wireless Access Point for free if you attend a Cisco CMNA class.

 Barking up the wrong tree?
-(Score:2)
+(Score:3)

 Unless you are talking about your netgear or dlink box getting back doored, I think you are looking in the wrong places.